๐Ÿ’ง Venetian Wells: The Hidden Water System That Kept Venice Alive

 • exchanged news

-• fetched water for cooking
+• used water for cooking and daily needs

 • met friends